 Peter is working on the records for one port at a time.
-There are several boxes for most ports and many for ports like Liverpool and London.
-It takes less than one hour per film for an experienced transcriber.
+There are several boxes/films for most ports; for ports like Liverpool and London, there are dozens.
+It takes about an hour per film for an experienced transcriber.

 In parallel, CLIP is transcribing the data for each port from the annual returns for 1851 in BT 162/19, images of which can be downloaded from TNA for free.
 We are recording the ship's name, register number and year, and tonnage as shown in the returns.
 BT 162/19 covers all British ports except London, for which there appear to be no returns, unfortunately.
+However, BT 111 contains a full index of London registered ships from 1833 to 1856, which we have transcribed.
+Other parts of BT 111 contain data for all ports from 1820 to 1856, which we are currently working on.
 We also have access to other sets of data, such as the early entries in the Appropriation Books, some of which show register numbers and years.

 By cross-correlating these data sets, we are able to check the data in the various sets, which is important as these are all hand-written documents and the writing is sometimes not easy to read.
 Then we can combine the data sets into a composite index, which shows the ship's name, port rotation number, register number and year, and tonnage.